rostandk/ml-assessment/README.md

    - **SFT Preparation** – downloads images from their original URLs (with retries) into `/content/cache/images`, logs successes/failures, and builds Unsloth-ready JSONL datasets.
-If an image is missing, prompts explicitly note “image unavailable” and proceed text‑only (mirrored at inference).
+If an image is missing, prompts explicitly note “image unavailable” so inference mirrors the text-only fallback.
    - **Fine-Tuning** – runs Unsloth QLoRA with early stopping and `metric_for_best_model="eval_macro_f1"`; saves the merged adapters to `artifacts/merged_model/`.